 Don’t forget to have some extra funds set aside for:

 - Hidden fees associated with accommodation

 If your vacation budget is quickly ballooning, then you may want to consider alternative vacation options before catching that flight or sailing the seas.

 Instead, you can still indulge in respite while spending less if you choose to opt for a staycation, camping, or a house swap.

 Your Adventure Awaits!

 When you need a vacation, finances shouldn’t stop you from being able to take one.
-When you work backwards from your budget, you can choose a vacation based on what’s within your affordable range, and not the other way around.
+When you work backward from your budget, you can choose a vacation based on what’s within your affordable range and not the other way around.